Faculty Spotlight – Jake Mumme

 What Makes Jake’s Program Stand Out

-The Diesel & Automotive Engine Overhaul program is built around hands-on learning.
-Students spend much of their time building, tearing down, and rebuilding engines, gaining a thorough understanding of how each component works together.
-A key part of the course is the opportunity for students to bring in their own engines to rebuild.
-While engines are available in the shop, working on their own equipment allows students to connect more deeply with the learning process.
+The Diesel & Automotive Engine Overhaul program is centered on hands-on learning.
+Students spend the majority of their time in the shop building, disassembling, and rebuilding engines, gaining a deep understanding of how each component works together.

 Outside of Work